rduenasf/birding/docs/birds/spemou2.md

 scientific_name: "Colius striatus"
 order: "Coliiformes"
 family: "Coliidae (Mousebirds)"
 description: "Colius striatus is a species of bird in the Coliidae (Mousebirds) family.
-It has been observed 3 times."
+It has been observed 3 times.
+It has been photographed."
 species_group: "Mousebirds"
 species_code: "spemou2"

 sidebar_position: 437
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Coliiformes
   - Coliidae (Mousebirds)
   - Mousebirds
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---